Lswbanban/BlueBrick/BlueBrick/bin/Release/ReadMe.txt

 5) I will probably try to update the english doc to reflect the new features.
 6) I plan to shoot a video that I will post on youtube on the new features for the release.
 7) add the french doc (make it downloadable in BB code?)
+- crash bug: the mDataVersionOfTheFileLoaded should be reset to the last one when doing a copy/paste, cause now the copy paste use the xml loading: so load an old file, then copy paste = crash

 - [target 1.9] MISSING FEATURE (Alban): A feature to check if there's new parts available online.
 - [target 1.9] MISSING FEATURE (Alban): Slide bars on the map view (can be disabled in the Preferences and context menu)